omnistrate/omnistrate-blog/posts/2023-12-20-a-200-billion-dollar-business-that-you-cannot-ignore.md

 ---
 title: A 200 billion dollar business that you cannot ignore
-tags: "SaaS, startup"
+tags: 'SaaS, startup'
 date: '2023-12-20 22:16:21'
 author:
   name: Matteo Bianchi
   email: matteob@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'A business generating 200 billion dollars per year, cannot be ignored.
+  A business generating 200 billion dollars per year, cannot be ignored.
 What kind of business are we talking about?
-SaaS.'
+SaaS.
 slug: a-200-billion-dollar-business-that-you-cannot-ignore
+readTime: 4
+coverImage: ''
+category: Industry Insights
 ---

 A business generating 200 billion dollars per year, cannot be ignored.